yxuansu/OpenAlpaca/README.md

 # Fine-tuning the Model:

 ## 1. Environment Setup:

+The fine-tuning of OpenAlpaca takes on a machine with 8xA100 (40G) GPUs and a CUDA version of 11.7.

 To install the required environment, simply run the following command.
 ```yaml
 pip install -r requirements.txt